amercier/eslint-config-amercier/README.md

 // - Install and enable Greenkeeper: https://github.com/settings/installations/51959
 // - Replace `amercier/eslint-config-amercier` by your Github repo
 // - Replace `eslint-config-amercier` by your NPM package name
-// - Replace `template` by your NPM package name without "eslint-config-"
+// - Replace `amercier` by your NPM package name without "eslint-config-"
 // - Replace `Alex Mercier` by your name.
 // - Replace `https://amercier.com/` by your website.
 // - Replace `pro.alexandre.mercier@gmail.com` by your e-mail address.